Penglai-Enclave/Penglai-doc/source/Penglai-manual/Penglai-Opensbi-Extension-API.md

   **SBI_EXIT_ENCLAVE （FID #1）**

   Enclave exits and returns to the host.
-Monitor clear the enclave metadata and free all its resource.
+Monitor clears the enclave metadata and frees all its resource.

   ```c
   // retval->a0